AnthonyA28/Qt-PWCL-main/README.md

 ## Installation
-  Go to releases and download the [latest release] (https://github.com/AnthonyA28/Qt-PWCL-main/releases)
+  Go to releases and download the latest release from https://github.com/AnthonyA28/Qt-PWCL-main/releases/

 ## Building from source